JaviMaciasG/pdf-form-id-fill/README.md

 The main tool aims to easily fill in a pdf form from  either the command line or by providing an INI-style file.

 The easy part is filling in the form, and the tricky part (well, not that tricky) is to find out the names of the fields in the pdf file.
-This is the reason why we have another tool to ease the process of identifyiing the available files.
+This is the reason why we provide another tool to ease the process of identifyiing the available files.

 ## Dependencies/prerequisites